Table of Contents

 Conclusion

 AI is a powerful ally for the modern lawyer, but it requires a "trust but verify" mindset.
-By prioritizing data security and professional responsibility, law firms can harness the power of Legal AI without compromising their ethical obligations.
+By prioritizing data security and professional responsibility, law firms can harness the power of Legal AI without compromising their ethical obligations or client trust.

 Disclaimer: This article is for informational purposes only and does not constitute legal or professional advice.
 Law firms should consult with their internal compliance and IT security teams before adopting any AI technology.